BitBrit/chef-mac-setup/README.md

 This will use the berksfile.lock file to ensure that it downloads the same cookbooks the procedure was tested with.
-If you'd like to test with the latest set of cookbooks then remove the berksfile.lock and rerun the vendor.sh script.
+If you'd like to test with the latest set of cookbooks (or if you alter the mac_setup cookbook) then remove the berksfile.lock and rerun the vendor.sh script.

 ## Converge